DIRECTLab/carla-energy-consumption/docs/carla_unreal5_notes.md

 ### Setup the environment
 * Need to make a GitHub token, or setup SSH as the setup script needs this to clone the Unreal Engine repository, which must be linked to a GitHub account.
 * Download of Carla Content took about 30 minutes.
-* Command that worked to fully setup the Unreal Editor
+* Command that worked to fully setup the Unreal Editor, run it in the root of the `CarlaUE5` directory.
   * `sudo -E env GIT_LOCAL_CREDENTIALS=GITHUB_USERNAME@GITHUB_TOKEN ./CarlaSetup.sh --python-root=/home/carla/miniconda3/envs/server-carlaUE5/bin/`
   * Make a classic github token with your account.
 Note, your github account needs to be linked to EpicGames to the Unreal Repo.
+  1. `sudo chown -R $USER:$USER /home/carla/CarlaUE5/Build/`
+  2. `sudo chown -R $USER:$USER /home/carla/CarlaUE5/PythonAPI/`
+  3. `sudo chown -R $USER:$USER /home/carla/CarlaUE5/Unreal/`

-### Launch the Editor
+### Launching the Editor After Build/Source changes
+* Run `sudo -E /opt/cmake-3.28.3-linux-x86_64/bin/cmake --build Build --target launch` first.
+  * Probably need to go back and build things so running works better, however this way does work for now.
+Have to run to actually build as somethings are locked as root permission during the build process.
 * Run `cmake --build Build -t launch` (-t or --target) in the root directory of `CarlaUE5` in the `server-carlaUE5` Conda env.
+  * Have to run again without `sudo` as UnrealEngine will refuse to start with root permissions.
 * Note: Once the Setup is done, only need to run this command to relaunch the Carla UE Editor/Server

+## Launching the Editor Otherwise
+* Run `cmake --build Build -t launch` (-t or --target) in the root directory of `CarlaUE5` in the `server-carlaUE5` Conda env.

 ### Working Editor
 * Click the play button to make ready for client to connect.